-Surety bonds provide financial guarantees that contracts and other business deals will be completed according to mutual terms.
-Surety bonds protect consumers and government entities from fraud and malpractice.
+Surety bonds protect consumers and government entities from fraud and malpractice by providing financial guarantees that business deals and contracts will be completed according to mutual terms.
 When a principal breaks a bond's terms, the harmed party can make a claim on the bond to recover losses.

-Surety bonds play a major role in countless industries across The United States.
-Each surety bond issued acts as a three-party contract between a principal, and oblige and a surety.
+Each surety bond issued acts as a three-party contract between a principal, and oblige and a surety:

-· The surety – a surety bond company, issues the bond and financially guarantees the principal's capacity to perform a specific task.
+A surety bond company, issues the bond and financially guarantees the principal's capacity to perform a specific task

 Before contacting a surety provider, it is important to check all federal, state and local regulations regarding surety bonds in their respective industries.
 Regulations regarding a specific surety bond in California will vary from those that apply to a surety bond in Texas.